shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/linear_time_mmd.rst

 Linear Time MMD
 ===============

+The linear time MMD implements a nonparametric statistical hypothesis test to reject the null hypothesis that to distributions :math:`p` and :math:`q`, each only observed via :math:`n` samples, are the same, i.e. :math:`H_0:p=q`.

-The unbiased statistic is given by
+The (unbiased) statistic is given by

 .. math::

   \frac{2}{n}\sum_{i=1}^n k(x_{2i},x_{2i}) + k(x_{2i+1}, x_{2i+1}) - 2k(x_{2i},x_{2i+1}).

 See :cite:`gretton2012kernel` for a detailed introduction.